-On the same trip mentioned earlier, an older gentleman in a restaurant in Brussels struck up a conversation with me after listening to me order my dinner in my allegedly “heavily accented” Austra-English (the waiter, who did speak English as well, had to get someone else to take my order because of this allegedly “strong” accent).
+On the same trip, an older gentleman in a restaurant in Brussels struck up a conversation with me after listening to me attempt order my dinner (the waiter, who did speak English as well, had to get someone else to take my order because my accent was too strong for him to understand).
 He was of a rare non-threatening breed of men, one of the few I will willingly chat to when I’m alone for statistically obvious reasons.
 After asking me where I was from, he excitedly told me that Australian’s and Canadian’s are his favourite people in the world and regaled me with a few stories from his time travelling both countries.
 After a few minutes, he too asked me where my friends were.
 He stumbled over the phrasing, I guess afraid to offend me but he said “not to be rude, but where I come from, it is very bold for a woman to eat in a restaurant unaccompanied.”
 Once again, I laughed and said something along the lines of “Well, I have to eat” and yeah, I know he wasn’t trying to being rude.
 He was just a genuinely nice man who was concerned for my safety, just as the boy earlier was.

 And to the Point…